 Everybody loves sinking their teeth into a thick, super soft Snickerdoodle cookie with big cinnamon flavor and a buttery, melt-in-your-mouth texture.
 This is the best Snickerdoodle recipe ever, and lucky for us, it’s easy to make, well-equipped with a simple list of ingredients and easy-to-follow directions.

-The first Snickerdoodle recipe I tested came from a holiday baking magazine.
-The cookie wasn’t terrible, but it baked up flat, had a hint of a metallic taste to it, was a lit-tle too sweet for my liking, and most definitely lacked in salt.
-I began making one adjustment after another and determined a Snickerdoodle recipe without cream of tartar would rid of the metallic taste.
-I also adjusted the sugar slightly and incorporated the creaming of butter and sugar.
+The first Snickerdoodle recipe we tested came from a holiday baking magazine.
+The cookie wasn’t terrible, but it baked up flat, had a hint of a metallic taste to it, was a lit-tle too sweet for our liking, and most definitely lacked in salt.
+After making one adjustment after another and we determined a Snickerdoodle recipe without cream of tartar would rid of the metallic taste.
+We also adjusted the sugar slightly and incorporated the creaming of butter and sugar.

-Taking just a few extra moments to cream the butter and the sugar made for a chewy Snickerdoodle cookie, thick and soft in texture.
-They were beautiful, buttery and sweet, and dusted with the perfect touch of cinnamon-sugar.
-They were the perfect cookie for holiday baking and gift-giving.
-Why this cookie was in such high demand, now made every bit of sense.
+Taking just a few extra moments to cream the butter and the sugar made for a chewy cookie, thick and soft in texture.
+They were beautiful, buttery and sweet, and dusted with the perfect touch of cinnamon-sugar; perfect cookie for holiday baking and gift-giving.

 The best Snickerdoodle Cookies have a buttery, vanilla flavor similar to a sugar cookie, however, they are typically chewier, fluffier, and come dusted with a topping of cinnamon-sugar.